bruno0907/marca-embalagens/README.md

 ## Marca ERP

+EN<br/>
-Marca is a simple ERP under development to handle User, Suppliers, Products and Orders.
+MARCA-ERP is a simple ERP under development to handle a local business necessities for handling its Customers, Suppliers, Products and Sale Orders.

 This project is a serverless project that so far is running: